epfl-vlsc/parendi/readme.md

 ## Requirements

 #### Hardware
 To get something running, you would need access to an IPU.
-Currently, [Paperspace](https://gcore.com) offers 4 hours of free IPU usage; that's more than enough to try things out, but for long-running simulations experiments or development, you may need to rent one (e.g., from [GCore](https://gcore.com)).
+Currently, [Paperspace](https://gcore.com) offers 6 hours of free IPU usage; that's more than enough to try things out, but for long-running simulations experiments or development, you may need to rent one (e.g., from [GCore](https://gcore.com)).
+There is link to the Paperspace demo [below](#running-a-demo-on-paperspace).

 #### Software